Visiting Research Fellow Jamelia.Harris@warwick.ac.uk

-I am a Teaching Fellow in Social Science Research Methods at PAIS, and member of the Q-Step Centre.
-Before joining PAIS, I gained teaching experience at the University of Oxford, ISM University in Lithuania, and Fourah Bay College in Sierra Leone.
+I am a Visiting Research Fellow at PAIS.
+Before this, I was a Teaching Fellow in Social Science Research Methods at PAIS and member of the Q-Step Centre (2019-2021).
+Before joining PAIS, I gained teaching experience at the University of Oxford, University College London (UCL), ISM University in Lithuania, and Fourah Bay College in Sierra Leone.
 I also worked as a researcher at the University of the West Indies, St Augustine campus.
-I also have policy experience in international development having worked as an economist on various projects with organisations such as the Overseas Development Institute (ODI), the Natural Resource Governance Institute (NGRI), Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and Fiscus Ltd.
+I have policy experience in international development having worked as an economist on various projects with organisations such as the Overseas Development Institute (ODI), the Natural Resource Governance Institute (NGRI), Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and Fiscus Ltd.

-I am currently completing a DPhil in International Development at the University of Oxford.
+I hold a DPhil in International Development from the University of Oxford.
 My research focuses on labour markets and employment in developing countries; with emphasis on how perceptions shape behaviour among jobseekers, and the economic effects of donor institutions on the labour market of recipient countries.
-I hold an MSc. in Economics from the London School of Economics and Political Science and a BSc. in Economics and Actuarial Science from the University of Southampton.
+I also graduated with an MSc. in Economics from the London School of Economics and Political Science and a BSc. in Economics and Actuarial Science from the University of Southampton.

-2018.
+Harris, J. (2018).
 Preferences of Possibilities?
-Understanding the labour supply decision in a LIC context.
+Understanding the labour supply decision in a LIC contextLink opens in a new window.
 IGC Working Paper F-39408-SLE-1.
-Available from: https://www.theigc.org/person/jamelia-harris/